 Prevalence of self-reported smoking was low in this sample (Table 3).
 Over 90% of respondents in both groups were non-smokers, and there was no significant difference in smoking habits between the two groups.

 There were also no statistically significant differences between the two groups in terms of alcohol consumption.
-Almost half of the respondents with ‘1+ disabilities’ reported that they did not drink alcohol at all (46.2%) compared to just a third of those with no disabilities (32.5%).
-The prevalence of more frequent alcohol consumption was relatively similar in the two groups, with 23.1% of participants with 1+ disabilities drinking alcohol at least 3-5 times a week compared to 26.5% of participants with no disabilities, including three who reported drinking alcohol every day.
+Almost half of the respondents with ‘≥1 disabilities’ reported that they did not drink alcohol at all (46.2%) compared to just a third of those with no disabilities (32.5%).
+The prevalence of more frequent alcohol consumption was relatively similar in the two groups, with 23.1% of participants with ≥1 disabilities drinking alcohol at least 3-5 times a week compared to 26.5% of participants with no disabilities, including three who reported drinking alcohol every day.

 In contrast, there was a statistically significant difference in exercise frequency between the two groups.
-Around a quarter (25.6%) reporting that they had not exercised at all over the last 3 weeks compared to 7.2% of participants with no disabilities.
+Around a quarter (25.6%) of participants with disabilities reported that they had not exercised at all over the last 3 weeks compared to 7.2% of participants with no disabilities.
 This means that around three quarters of participants with disabilities and over 90% of participants with no disabilities managed to do exercise at least once per week in the three weeks leading up to the survey.
-Encouragingly, a majority in both groups reported exercising 3-4 times a week but this was more common in participants with no disabilities (67.5% compared to 46.2% in participants with 1+ disabilities).
-Only exercising once a week was selected by a greater proportion of those with disabilities (15.4%) compared to those without disabilities.
+Encouragingly, a majority in both groups reported exercising 3-4 times a week but this was more common in participants with no disabilities (67.5% compared to 46.2% in participants with ≥1 disabilities).
+Only exercising once a week was selected by a greater proportion of those with disabilities (15.4%) compared to those without disabilities (7.2%).

 Table 3.
 Smoking habit, alcohol and exercise frequencies by subgroup.
 Significant group differences are marked by an asterisk (*).
 Percentages are based on the total number of valid responses given (n) and exclude ‘Prefer not to say’ responses.